Why does the current training posts system need to change?

 How will these changes impact current trainees?

 No trainees currently in post will be moved from their current location.
-However, HEE and NHSE/I will look at moving future HEE-funded training posts to meet the evidenced regional need.
-This programme applies only to posts that are HEE funded and does not include Academic or Trust-funded posts.
+However, NHSE will look at moving future legacy HEE-funded training posts to meet the evidenced regional need.
+This programme applies only to posts that are legacy HEE-funded and does not include Academic or Trust-funded posts.

 Over time, the number of posts in some specialties and geographies will change as we realign our resources to better meet patient need, rebalancing to a fairer distribution for areas that previously had a poorer share of this public funding.